iDPL/meetingNotes/UCSD-CNIC-Beihang-28-oct.md

 Student at Beihang to look at esmond. (http://software.es.net/esmond/)

 Condor-Specific Issues:
   1.  how we set the security so that we can submit jobs from any node in iDPL.
   2. How to track failures.
   3. How to set up the number slots to be reflective of the real machines.
-4.
+  4. Crondor seems to be working, how should we expand the capabilities
+  5.

+Possible Parameters to consider
+  * Number of files
+  * Average file size
+  * Min/Max file size
+  * Total time for transfer
+  * Min/Max/Average transfer time
+  * Placement protocol used
+  * Source file system
+  * Destination file system
+  * IPv4 or IPv6
+  * Success/Failure
+  *